4rg0n/songs-of-syx-mod-more-options/README.md

 * Tune the volume of in game soundsConfig like wind
 * Toggle certain random eventsConfig
-* Tune the amount of weather effects like snow
+* Tune the intensity of weather effects like snow
 * Influence bonuses
 * Collect and export game stats into a CSV file
 * Change the likings between your races
+* Export and import room blueprints
 * Game crash detection and backup mechanism

 ![Enable Script](mod/doc/img/enable_script.png)